71st Regiment of Foot, Fraser's Highlanders

-The 71st Regiment of Foot was a regiment of infantry raised in 1775, during the American Revolutionary War and unofficially known as Fraser's Highlanders.
+The 71st Regiment of Foot was a British Army regiment of infantry raised in 1775, during the American Revolutionary War and unofficially known as Fraser's Highlanders.
 It was disbanded in 1786.

 History

 Formation

-The regiment was raised at Inverness, Stirling and Glasgow by Lieutenant-General Simon Fraser of Lovat as the 71st Regiment of Foot in 1775.
-It was intended for service in the American Revolutionary War and was well received in Glasgow:
+The regiment was raised at Inverness, Stirling, and Glasgow by Lieutenant-General Simon Fraser of Lovat as the 71st Regiment of Foot in 1775.
+It was intended for service in the American Revolutionary War and was well-received in Glasgow:

 The regiment embarked for North America in April 1776.
 During the journey some of the troops of the Cameron clan mutinied when they heard they would not be commanded by Captain Cameron of Lochiel but settled down when they heard that their commander was Captain Cameron of Fassifern.
 The ship arrived in New York City in July 1776 and the regiment was attacked by American troops on arrival at Boston Harbor.